Back to Silas S. Brown's home page

 - Cancels any earlier --mreverse option in Makefile variables etc

-- Name of a reference to be considered "high priority" for Yarowsky-like seed collocations (if these are in use).
+- Treat words that occur in the examples before this delimeter as having "high priority" for Yarowsky-like seed collocations (if these are in use).
 Normally the Yarowsky-like logic tries to identify a "default" annotation based on what is most common in the examples, with the exceptions indicated by collocations.
-If however a word is found in a high priority reference then the first annotation found in that reference will be considered the ideal "default" even if it's in a minority in the examples; everything else will be considered as an exception.
+If however a word is found in a high-priority section at the start, then the first annotation found there will be taken as the ideal "default" even if it's in a minority in the examples; everything else will be taken as an exception.

 - -s, --spaces